aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/charts/axes/set-category-axis/_index.md

 ---

 ## **Possible Usage Scenarios**
-After you create a chart in a worksheet, then you can set category axis for it.
-In this article, we will show you how to set category axis for Excel chart, using Aspose.Cells with sample code.
+After you create a chart in a worksheet, you can then set the category axis for it.
+In this article, we will show you how to set the category axis for an Excel chart, using Aspose.Cells, with sample code.

 ## **The steps in sample code**

 1. Create a new workbook.
 2. Create a new chart in the first worksheet.
 3. Add some values to cells in the first worksheet.

-4. Now you can set the category axis, there are two ways: using cell data, or using strings directly, both of which are shown in the sample code.
+4. Now you can set the category axis.
+There are two ways: using cell data or using strings directly; both are shown in the sample code.

-5. Set value axis, save the workbook to view the result.
+5. Set the value axis and save the workbook to view the result.

 The following sample code generates the [output Excel file](Output.xlsx).